Melasma vs. Sun Spots: How to Tell the Difference (and Why It Matters)

 Understand your skin and treat it right

-If you're dealing with dark patches on the face and want to know how to treat sun-damaged skin, Ultimate Male in San Gabriel and West Hollywood, CA, is here to help.
+If you're dealing with dark patches on the face and want to know how to treat sun-damaged skin, Ultimate Male in San Gabriel, CA, is here to help.
 We specialize in treatments like the VI peel and PicoSure Pro to improve skin tone and clarity.
 Call today for a consultation and discover how to achieve a clearer, healthier-looking complexion.

 Recent Posts